epfl-ada/ada-2024-project-datadruids/README.md

    - Finally, numerical book and movie ratings were added to the dataset

 3. **Adding Book Summaries**:
-   - Additional dataset containing book summaries was loaded and merged.
+   - An additional dataset containing book summaries was loaded and merged.

 ## Methods